Galfy1/ros2-droneswarm-hw-ws/README.md

 1. Run or Launch whatever you want. e.g.:
     - `ros2 launch {package name} {launch file name}`

-NOTE: If you use WSL, ROS2 topics might not work correctly unless you set the WSL Networking Mode to "None" (within the Windows WSL Settings app)... for some reason...

 # Miscellaneous Notes
 - If you get "credential" issues while running the bash scripts, try running them with sudo.
 If that does not work: in ~/.docker/config.json change credsStore to credStore.